Nuwa: A Quantum Circuit Transpiler Based on a Finite-Horizon Heuristic for Placement and Routing: Conclusion

 \section{Conclusion}

 The development of quantum circuit compilers and transpilers requires exploration and incorporation of classical optimization and operations research techniques.
 Not only are these compilers and transpilers expected to fulfill critical roles in future quantum computing software stacks, but to serve as important research tools for the production of architecture-aware resource estimations for quantum algorithms.
-Transpilers could, in turn, be used to find improved architectures for quantum devices, and to provide more-accurate estimates of the number and fidelity of gates required for practical applications~\mbox{~\cite{sankar2021benchmark, Babbush_2021, Gidney_2021}}.
+Transpilers could, in turn, be used to find improved architectures for quantum devices, and to provide more-accurate estimates of the number and fidelity of gates required for practical applications~\mbox{~\cite{sankar2021benchmark, babbush2021focus, gidney2021factor}}.

 In this paper, we have introduced a novel transpiler for the placement and routing of qubits on a target architecture.
 Our transpiler uses a finite decision horizon to evaluate two (possibly discounted) rewards: the placement and edge score functions.
 It also incorporates a finite lookahead tie-breaking subroutine.
 We have benchmarked our transpiler against multiple alternative solutions and on various test sets.
+We showed that our algorithm performs significantly better compared to other algorithms when the circuits contain a large number of gates.

 Quantum resources are much more scarce than classical computing resources, which justifies transpilers spending substantial classical computing resources in the optimization of placement and routing policies.
 It is, however, important to have scalable solutions that can be employed on larger quantum circuits or adapted to fault-tolerant circuit compilation for much larger quantum algorithms.
 In addition, it is important for the transpiler to be flexible with respect to target architectures.
 This flexibility allows us to use transpilers as research tools for quantitative analysis of the overhead of compiling quantum algorithms on various target architectures.
 Our transpiler provides these critical advantages while improving the state of the art.